NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 Once this has been completed, the project can be started up using `python3 manage.py runserver`.
 Press `CTRL + C` before the next step to stop the server.

-To setup the database locally, run the following commands within the terminal:
+To setup the database (locally or hosted), run the following commands within the terminal:

 `python3 manage.py makemigrations --dry-run`